Evacuation of up to 80,000 lags as U.S. bolsters control of Kabul airport, but Taliban controls access to it

 The country's new Taliban rulers have urged Afghans not to come to the airport unless they have valid travel documents, and they've used violence to deter the crowds gathered outside the facility.

 Inside the perimeter fence, Hamid Karzai International Airport is controlled by U.S. forces.
-But to get that far, even those who hold passports and an invite for evacuation first must get through check-point after check-point manned by Taliban fighters, who've been firing rifles and beating people back.
+But to get that far, even those who hold passports, visas or an invite for evacuation first must get through checkpoint after checkpoint manned by Taliban fighters, who've been firing rifles and beating people back.

+Despite the uncertain security situation, the U.S. State Department on Thursday sent a new message to U.S. citizens and Legal Permanent Residents (LPRs, or green card holders) in Afghanistan, telling them to head to the airport.

+"Travel to Airport: U.S. citizens, U.S. LPRs, and their spouses and children (under age 21) should proceed to Hamid Karzai International Airport (HKIA) as soon as possible," the notice said, adding that the U.S. government "cannot ensure safe passage to the airport."

 U.S. military transport planes have air-lifted around 5,000 people, mostly U.S. citizens and Afghans who once worked for the U.S., out of the country.
 But there are around 60 to 80,000 left to get out, by President Biden's count, and that includes more than 10,000 Americans.